 Please don’t freak out please don’t freak out please don’t…

 It was a quick ride–one floor–and the doors opened into the cacophony of the awareness fair (Floyd’s words) right there in the lobby.
 Steeling myself, I waited for that old dude to get off the elevator first—he didn’t.

-I walked out, with him close behind me and he leaned in, laughed and said, “Well?
+I walked out, with him close behind me and he leaned in, pressed against me as he laughed in my ear and said, “Well?
 Are you wild in bed?”